inuimasataka/inuimasatakainfo/README.md

 (2) In order to fully conduct the above research, it is necessary to examine how logic has been formed and utilised in Indo-Tibetan Buddhism, how the view of Śūnyatā, or sTong pa nyid has been developed in the Indian Buddhist philosophical schools, including Prasangika-Madhyamaka, or dBu ma thal ‘gyur pa, how they were understood, how they were accepted, interpreted and passed on by Tibetan Buddhist monks, and how they were utilised in esoteric monasticism.

-(3) In relation to the above, to analyse the logics constructed by Indo-Tibetan Buddhism and to use their structure in building computer algorithms, as well as in education through dialogue.
+(3) In relation to the above, to analyse the logics constructed by Indo-Tibetan Buddhism and to use their structure in building computer and AI algorithms, as well as in education through dialogue.

 (4) To build up a database of the texts such as Tripitaka and the audio recordings of the lectures of the lamas in Tibetan Buddhism, in order to fully carry out the above studies.